jessfraz/junk/README.md

   -interval string
         Controller resync period (default "30s") -kubeconfig string
-        Path to kubeconfig file with authorization and master location information (default is $HOME/.kube/config) -log_backtrace_at value
+        Path to kubeconfig file with authorization and master location information (default is $HOME/.kube/config) (default "/home/jessie/.kube/config")
-        when logging hits line file:N, emit a stack trace -log_dir string
-        If non-empty, write log files in this directory -logtostderr
-        log to standard error instead of files -namespace string
+  -namespace string
         Kubernetes namespace to watch for ingress (default is to watch all namespaces) -region string